hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_racing_acr_57535bc4-e551-469c-95c3-6caca6d5ebd6-0_3.content.md

 <!--font:Montserrat-->

-# AI Racing on Hot Planets with Ainautes
+# Hot Planet AI Racing with Ainautes

 Welcome to AI Racing, the ultimate competition for Ainautes and their AI companions!
 Join us in a thrilling race across the surface of a desert planet in high-tech buggies, where you'll face challenging obstacles and fierce opponents.